jamesoff/www-jamesoff-net/_posts/2017-08-26-tmux-configuration.markdown

 * system load, from my [tmux-loadavg plugin](https://github.com/jamesoff/tmux-loadavg) (right aligned).
 This changes from green to orange to red as the load increases.
 * short hostname (right aligned)

-{% image tmux/status-bar.png alt="A screenshot of tmux status bar" %}
+{% image big tmux/status-bar.png alt="A screenshot of tmux status bar" %}

 The formatting and style is similar to that of [powerline](https://github.com/powerline/powerline) and indeed I used powerline